euns-kim/born2beroot/README.md

 "A virtual machine (VM) is a virtual environment that works like a computer within a computer.
 It runs on an isolated partition of its host computer with its own CPU power, memory, operating system (such as Windows, Linux, macOS), and other resources.
 End users can run applications on VMs and use them as they normally would on their workstation."

+The physical machine is host, VMs installed are guests.

 ### How do virtual machines work?

 "Virtual machines are made possible through virtualization technology.
 Virtualization uses software to simulate virtual hardware that allows multiple VMs to run on a single machine.
-The physical machine is know as the host while the VMs running on it are called guests.
+The physical machine is known as the host while the VMs running on it are called guests.

 This process is managed by software known as hypervisor.
 The hypervisor is responsible for managing and provisioning resources – like memory and storage – from the host to guests.
 It also schedules operations in VMs so they don't overrun each other when using resources."